-Confidential Information means all information that is disclosed or otherwise made available concerning the Discloser’s business including, but not limited to, all tangible, intangible, visual, or electronic, present, or future information such as: (a) trade secrets; (b) financial information, including pricing; (c) technical information, including research, development, procedures, algorithms, data, designs, and know-how; (d) business information, including operations, planning, marketing interests, and products; and (e) employee, customer and vendor information, including names, addresses and contact information, and end user information.
-Confidential information shall include information disclosed (i) in writing marked as confidential or proprietary, (ii) orally when identified as confidential at the time of disclosure, or (iii) which by its nature and given the circumstances surrounding its disclosure should reasonably be considered confidential.
+“Confidential Information” means all information that is disclosed or otherwise made available concerning the Discloser’s business including, but not limited to, all tangible, intangible, visual, or electronic, present, or future information such as: (a) trade secrets; (b) financial information, including pricing; (c) technical information, including research, development, procedures, algorithms, data, designs, and know-how; (d) business information, including operations, planning, marketing interests, and products; and (e) employee, customer and vendor information, including names, addresses and contact information, and end user information.
+Confidential information shall include information disclosed in any format (whether orally, electronically, or in writing) which by its nature and given the circumstances surrounding its disclosure should reasonably be considered confidential.